from £60 /night help Price for guests, Nights approx:

 Our cottage is a superb stone converted barn in the picturesque 200 year old farmstead of Higher Hendham Barns which has eight cottages.
-We live in Pillar Barn which is the largest cottage, and have recently purchased three of the other barns to rent out for holiday lets - see links to Swallow Barn and Kingfisher Barn below.
+We live in Pillar Barn which is the largest cottage, and have three of the other barns to rent out for holiday lets - see details of Swallow Barn and Kingfisher Barn below.
+All three cottages are adjacent and with the use of a large shared courtyard, they are perfect for several families or large groups staying together.
 Woodpecker Barn has been furnished and equipped to provide the highest quality self catering accommodation.

-All our cottages overlook our two acre field where we have numerous chickens, three alpacas, and a large vegetable garden.
-We are able to provide fresh eggs and vegetables to guests.
-Living on-site means that we are able to meet you and to help ensure that you have everything you need for a perfect holiday
+All our cottages overlook our two acre field where we have a large children's playground with a large climbing frame, swings, slide, climbing ropes, trampoline, see-saw, children's picnic table with built in sand play unit, football goal and badminton net.
+We also have numerous chickens, three alpacas, and a large vegetable garden.
+We are able to provide fresh eggs and seasonal vegetables to guests.
+Living on-site means that we are able to meet you and to help ensure that you have everything you need for a perfect holiday.

-The cottage is reverse level with a stunning open plan living area on the first floor with a large lounge area with a sofa and two armchairs, dining table for up to six, and a very well equipped kitchen with a full range of appliances - dishwasher, washing machine and tumble dryer, electric hob and fan oven, microwave and fridge.
+The cottage is reverse level with a stunning open plan living area on the first floor with a large lounge area with a sofa and two armchairs, dining table for up to six, and a very well equipped kitchen with a full range of appliances - dishwasher, washing machine, condensing tumble dryer, electric hob and fan oven, microwave and fridge.

-The cottage has a high vaulted ceiling with stunning dark beams and is very cosy in the winter but also fantastic in the summer with double doors opening out onto a private patio.
-This is a real sun trap and sheltered from any westerly breeze and can be used all year round for 'al fresco' dining with a Weber BBQ and a comfortable teak table, chairs, umbrella, and a sun loungers.
-From a door downstairs is access onto the shared courtyard with additional seating and play area for children.
+The cottage has a high vaulted ceiling with white painted beams and is very cosy in the winter but also fantastic in the summer with double doors opening out onto a private patio.
+This is a real sun trap and sheltered from any westerly breeze and can be used all year round for sitting outside and 'al fresco' dining on a large teak table table and chairs.
+From a door downstairs in the cottage is access into the shared courtyard with further seating and sun loungers.

-The main bedroom has a comfortable kingsize bed and the second large bedroom has a double bed and also a single bed.
-We can provide a travel cot, high chair and stair gate for those with a baby or young children.
+The main bedroom has a comfortable double bed and the second large bedroom has a kingsize bed and also a single bed.
+We can provide a cot, high chair and stair gate for those with a baby or young children.
 Both bedrooms have good quality duvets, bed linen and towels, a wardrobe and drawers for clothes.
 The family bathroom has a combined bath and shower

-Please also look at our other cottages listed on holidaylettings.co.uk :
+Please also look at our other cottages listed on holiday lettings: